elicorrales/blockchain-tutorials/README.md

-# blockchain-tutorials
+# Decentralized Application (dApp) Blockchain Tutorials
-These tutorials attempt to choose something somewhat challenging but at the same time go at a slow pace and try to go over basics.
+These video-based(youtube) tutorials attempt to choose something somewhat challenging but at the same time go at a slow pace and try to go over basics.
 <br/>
 The approach is to:
 - constantly ask "what, why, how"